majek/idea/site/018-rdtsc/main.md

 code consider moving the `cycles` calculation out of the hot code section.

+Additionally, to get accurate measurements you need to subtrack the fixed cost of the timing code.
+On my i7 CPU it's 36 cycles (including the `cycles` calculation).

 ```
 #ifdef __i386__
 #  define RDTSC_DIRTY "%eax", "%ebx", "%ecx", "%edx"